Just So You Know

-For all other ages at ebeanstalk, we match the toys to the 3 month developmental milestones.
-For 6 Year Olds, we match the toys "to the year".
+We do not match toys to the 3 month increment of a 7 year old's development, like we do for younger ages.
+For 7 Year Olds, we match appropriate gifts "to the year".
 We do this because development gets less predictable down to the 3 month increment.
-As you look through ebeanstalk's selection of great presents for Six Year Olds, try to keep these things in mind (if you want more detail on what toys and gifts are appropriate for 6 year olds, please check out our developmental milestones for Six Year Olds).
+As you look through ebeanstalk's selection of great presents for Six Year Olds, try to keep these things in mind.

 Psychiatric medication and young children: Is there too much pill popping?

 Before the 1990's, it was rarity for young children under five to be prescribed psychiatric drugs.
 Now in the post-millenium age, while there are no actual hard numbers to look at, most psychiatrists will tell you that it is quite common.
 Recently, quite a few psychiatric experts have come forth and said that, in their opinion, doctors are over prescribing psychiatric drugs to young children.

 Medications have developed since the 1990's.
 In many instances, they have been not only useful, but also necessary for many preschoolers and toddlers.
 Nonetheless, prescribing drugs without taking into account all the precautions has become too common.
 The brain of a young child is undergoing such rapid change and transformation that it is often very hard to accurately diagnose a psychiatric disorder let alone prescribe medication for it.
 We are not entirely sure of the effects of many of the psychiatric medications on our children's growth and development over the long term.